9.7 Finite bow width

 It is immediately clear that the finite-width simulations match the measurements much more closely than the point-bow simulations do.
 The contrast is most clear in Fig. 23, for the leftmost column of marked points in Figs. 20—22.
 For all four cases plotted, the point-bow simulation shows a “higher type” of one kind or another, whereas the measurement shows something close to the Helmholtz sawtooth.
 This is the second issue highlighted earlier: the enhanced thermal model seemed over-prone to higher types.
 With the finite-width simulations, on the right, the problem is substantially reduced: they show approximations to the sawtooth waveform in all four cases.
 The top two admittedly show a more marked pattern of “ripples” than the measurement, but nowhere near as prominent and disruptive as in the corresponding cases on the left.

-The conclusion, backed up by inspecting a wider range of points in the Guettler diagram, echoes something found earlier in this section.
-Finite bow width tends to suppress oscillations which in extreme cases turn into undesirable higher types, and it does so in a way that seems to mirror the measurements fairly closely.
-In consequence, finite-width simulations based on the enhanced thermal model of friction seem able to give a reasonable match to all the available measurements.
+The conclusion, backed up by inspecting a wider range of points in the Guettler diagram, echoes something we found in the Schelleng diagram.
+Finite bow width tends to suppress oscillations which in extreme cases turn into undesirable higher types, and now we can see that it does so in a way that seems to mirror measurements with a real bow fairly closely.
+In consequence, finite-width simulations based on the enhanced thermal model of friction seem able to give a reasonable match to all the available measurements of Guettler transients.
 The match is by no means perfect, but it is by far the best so far achieved.
 More plots relating to Guettler transients with this model, including some comparisons between the original and enhanced thermal models, can be found in the previous side link.

 We have commented already that Fig. 22 shows transient lengths that are usually a bit too long.
 A particularly striking example is given by the second waveform from the bottom in Fig. 24.
 The corresponding marker in Fig. 22 shows up as a black square, but Fig. 24 shows a Helmholtz sawtooth.
 The explanation is simply that this case did lead, eventually, to Helmholtz motion, but the transient was more than 25 periods long so it was not caught by the processing that generated Fig. 22.
 The same description is true of the other black or dark brown pixels that form an obvious stripe across Fig. 22.
 No such feature is visible in Fig. 20, so this is an example of something not well captured by the simulation model.